 The early years

-In 1904, the month of October was dull, rather cool and dry; it was Friday 14th when Grandad Spencer was born – the 4th child of Bertha and Henry.
+In October 1904, the weather was dull, rather cool and dry.
+It was Friday the 14th when Grandad Spencer was born – the fourth child of Bertha and Henry.

-Bertha was my great grandma and this is her story.
+Bertha was my great-grandmother and this is her story.

-Bertha was born on Sunday, 16 December 1877, to William and Sarah.
+Bertha was born on Sunday, 16 December 1877, to William and Sarah Ann.
 She was their fourth child, a younger sister to William and Emily.
-Their third child, Ada (born in October 1875), had sadly died just a few months earlier in July 1877, the cause of death recorded as measles and diarrhoea.
+Their third child, Ada (born in October 1875), had sadly died just a few months earlier in July 1877, her cause of death recorded as measles and diarrhoea.

-When Bertha was born, the family lived at 12 Wilkinson St, in the Oldham Road area near Manchester city centre.
+At the time of Bertha’s birth, the family lived at 12 Wilkinson St in the Oldham Road area, near Manchester city centre.
 In May 1878, Bertha was baptised at six months old, the family had moved to 148 Cheltenham St, Collyhurst – just around the corner from Willert Street Police Station

 Every 10 years a census is conducted to count the population.
 In 1881, this took place on the evening of Sunday, 3 April.
-By this time the family had moved to 176 Cheltenham Street, and Bertha’s mum was now a widow.
-In January 1880 Bertha’s father, William, passed away at just 29 years old.
+By this time the family had moved to 176 Cheltenham Street, and Bertha’s mother was now a widow.
+In January 1880, Bertha’s father, William, had died at just 29 years old.

-William had made a living as a shuttlemaker, crafting the wooden shuttles used in the cotton mills.
-The work was demanding, and the days were long.
+William had worked as a shuttlemaker, crafting the wooden shuttles used in the cotton mills.
+It was demanding work with long hours.
 His cause of death was recorded as bronchitis, and it is likely that his job and the harsh working conditions contributed to his early death.

-Now widowed with three young children, Sarah Ann had to find ways to support her family.
-She worked as a charwoman and took in a female lodger to help with finances.
+Left widowed with three young children, Sarah Ann had to support her family.
+She worked as a charwoman and took in a female lodger.
 Her daughters, seven year old Emily and three year old Bertha, remained with her, while her son William stayed with his aunt Emily, Sarah’s sister, at 6 Collyhurst Street.

 Bertha & Henry

 On 26 December 1896, Bertha and Henry were married at St Mark’s Parish Church in Newton Heath.
-Henry, a 25 year old greengrocer, and 19 year old Bertha chose a Boxing Day wedding – likely because Christmas and Boxing Day were traditional holidays long before becoming official bank holidays, ensuring time off for the occasion.
+Henry, a 25 year old greengrocer, and Bertha, aged 19, chose a Boxing Day wedding – likely because Christmas and Boxing Day were traditional holidays long before becoming official bank holidays, ensuring time off for the occasion.

-Just weeks later, their first child, William Henry, was born on 14 February 1897 – Grandad Spencer’s eldest brother.
+Just weeks later, on 14 February 1897, their first child, William Henry, was born.

 Their daughter, Sarah Ellen, was born on 18 September 1899, the family were living at 196 Cheltenham Street.
-Sarah Ellen was christened on 8 October in St James, Collyhurst; interestingly, the register entry shows their address as 149 Cheltenham Street.
+Sarah Ellen was christened on 8 October in St James, Collyhurst; the register entry shows the family had moved to number 149 Cheltenham Street.

-More tragedy followed, on 11 July 1901, aged only 22 months, Sarah Ellen died from pneumonia.
-The family were living with Henry’s older sister Hannah Jane in Gunson Street, Newton Heath.
+More tragedy followed, on 11 July 1901, aged just 22 months, Sarah Ellen died from pneumonia.
+At the time, the family were living with Henry’s older sister, Hannah Jane, on Gunson Street in Newton Heath.

 In the early 1900’s, infant mortality rates were alarmingly high due to the harsh and unsanitary living conditions.
 Families often lived in overcrowded homes with poor ventilation and limited access to clearn water, which facilitated the spread of infectious diseases like pneumonia, tuberculosis and diarrhea.
 Children were especially vulnerable to these illnesses.

-But more tragedy was to follow; Henry died on 29 October 1907, acute phthisis (TB) and cardiac syncope (loss of consciousness).
-Bertha, their youngest daughter, was only nine months old when, on 3 November 1907, succumbed to a cerebral haemorrhage and cardiac arrest – just six days after her father.
+But more tragedy was to come.
+Henry died on 29 October 1907 from tuberculosis and cardiac syncope.
+Just six days later, on 3 November 1907, their nine-month-old daughter Bertha died from a cerebral haemorrhage and cardiac arrest.
 They are buried together in Phillips Park Cemetery, in grave D859.

-This was a tragic period in Bertha’s life, highlighting the struggles families endured during that period and the resilience needed to persevere.
+This was an extraordinarily difficult period in Bertha’s life, highlighting the struggles families endured during that period and the resilience needed to persevere.

 The later years

-Bertha had two surviving children from her marriage to Henry, Mary Ann (b1918) and Alfred (b1904)
+Bertha had two surviving children from her marriage to Henry, Mary Ann (b1902) and Alfred (b1904)

-Bertha and James went on to have 3 children – Joseph (Uncle Joe), James and in 1912 a still born baby recorded as ‘Baby Hyde’.
+Bertha and James had three children together: Joseph (born 1910), James and in 1912 a still born baby recorded simply as ‘Baby Hyde’.
 The burial register lists the baby as stillborn (SB).
 All stillborn births were registered separately and no birth certificate would have been issued.

 The 1911 census was taken on the night of 2 April and records James and Bertha, living at 37 Crissey Street, living with Mary Ann Spencer and Joseph Hyde b 1910.

-At the outbreak of the First World War James joined the British Army and saw active service in the towns and villages of Flanders and northern France.
-Tragically, he was killed in action on August 19, 1917 and is buried in Bard Cottage Cemetery, a military cemetery in Ypres, Belgium.
-Bertha was widowed for the second time.
+At the outbreak of the First World War James joined the British Army and served in Flanders and northern France.
+Tragically, he was killed in action on 19 August 1917 and is buried at Bard Cottage Cemetery, a military cemetery in Ypres, Belgium.
+Bertha was widowed for a second time.

 After the war